ualbertalib/avp_aviary_api_interactions/README.md

 ## To generate test media objects

-The ffmpeg tool can be used to generate test video in cases where one requires a video of a certain size without copyright or permission encumbrances.
+The ffmpeg tool can be used to generate test videos in cases where one requires a video of a certain size without copyright or permission encumbrances.

 For example, the following creates a video of a testsrc with a 10sec duration at a 30 frames/second rate.
 By varying the duration, one can increase the storage size of the resulting video.